13 Atmospheric Properties

 Speed of sound a_0 340.3 m s^{-1} 1116.47 ft s^{-1}

-Gas constant R 287.057 J kg^{-1} K^{-1} 1716.49 ft lb slug^{-1}R^{-1}
+Gas constant R 287.057 J kg^{-1} K^{-1} 1716.49 ft-lb slug^{-1}R^{-1}

-Worked Example #1 – Calculation of the properties of the ISA
+Check Your Understanding #1 – Calculation of the properties of the ISA

 Calculate the properties of the ISA using the relevant equations.
 You may do this in SI or USC units, but it is best to try to calculate the properties in both sets of units.